tianzhaopupsu/Building-Kmean-using-Numpy-only/README.md

 # Building-Kmean-using-Numpy-only
-This a python code to run Kmean to do the classification.
+This is a python code to run Kmean to do the classification.

 In gerenal, this code include the elbow analysis by defining the value k.